Basic Desert Survival

 Lets cover a kit we recently used during desert hiking.

 Did we mention water?
 Multiple ways to store and carry water are essential.
 We used two water bladders and a Nalgene water bottle.
 We prefer the Stainless Nalgene bottle so we can use it for boiling as well as transporting water.
 Another great piece of equipment is a puncture resistant water bladder such as the MSR Dromedary or DromLite bags.
 Understanding the lay of the land and different methods of finding water can be helpful.
-We will cover water procurement tips on our Advanced Desert Survival article.
+We will cover water procurement tips on our futurel articles.

 Make sure your cellular phone is charged and bring a charger if possible.
 Road flares, Chem Lights/Lightsticks/Glo-sticks, Signal mirror, Whistle.
 If the situation calls for it, prepare a signal fire.
 Use the spare tire to create smoke.
 Flashlights are also a great piece of equipment to have.
 It can help us move in the dark while avoiding injury and also can be used to signal.

 Here is a sample pack we carried hiking into the desert